Supporting our communities

 Association of Air Ambulance Charity

 We are proud to support the Association of Air Ambulances Charity, supporting air ambulances nationally; saving lives locally.
-Our new corporate charity partnership, which launched on 1st February, will run for at least the next three years.
-During this time we aim to raise £1 million to support air ambulance services across the country.
+Our corporate charity partnership was launched on 1st February 2016, running for at least three years, with a fundraising target of £1 million.

 The AAAC works with all 20 regional air ambulance charities in the UK; between them they operate 37 aircraft and provide a lifesaving service across the UK.
 The partnership between Allianz and the AAAC will have a positive impact on the ability of these charities to reach critically ill and injured people across the country.
 The resources to undertake further night flights and update equipment (such as allowing for the carriage of blood) are just two examples of how this fundraising will help expand the service of the AAAC and help give patients the best chance of recovery and rehabilitation.